sparcityeu/SparseBase/docs/pages/how_to_guides/how_add_feature.md

 ### 2. Create a struct containing the parameters you need, and initialize them in the constructor

-Inside the class, create a new struct inheriting from `PreprocessParams`.
+Outside the class, create a new struct inheriting from `PreprocessParams`.
 Its members will be whichever parameters that your feature will require.
 We will call this struct `FeatureParams`.
 We add `alpha` and `beta` to it.
 If your feature do not require additional parameters you can skip this step.
 Furthermore, create an instance of the struct you just defined and also create a `std::unordered_map<std::type_index, PreprocessParams>` that holds the parameters of features separately (only applicable if the class implements more than one feature simultaneously).
 This is especially important for the functionalities provided by the `feature` namespace.

 ```cpp